katienoj/katienoj/README.md

- 🔭 I’m currently Learning on ...
-React, graphql, firebase cool apps.
+ 🔭 I’m currently Learning: React, graphql, firebase cool apps.
- ⚡ Fun fact: ...
-Everything is fun, if you are creative enough!
+ ⚡ Fun fact: Everything is fun, if you are creative enough!